Charles A. Doyen: Military career

 Charles Augustus Doyen was born in Concord, New Hampshire, on September 3, 1859.
 He entered the United States Naval Academy in 1881, from where he graduated as a second lieutenant into the United States Marine Corps (USMC) in 1883.
 His early military career consisted mainly of tours with marine detachments aboard ship, barracks assignments and service overseas, such as in the Philippines.
 Here, from 1905−1906, he commanded a battalion, before going on to command the 2nd Marine Regiment, and finally the 1st Marine Brigade.
-He returned again to the Phillipines from 1913−1914, again commanding the 1st Marine Brigade.
+He returned again to the Philippines from 1913−1914, again commanding the 1st Marine Brigade.
 In 1914, the year when World War I began in Europe, he was commanding the 5th Marine Regiment in Cuba and the Dominican Republic.
-He later commanded the Marine Barracks at Washington, D. C..
+He later commanded the Marine Barracks at Washington, D. C.

 After the American entry into World War I in April 1917, Doyen had been chosen to command the 5th Marine Regiment, which had been the first unit of the USMC to be sent to France, having arrived there in June 1917, along with the first elements of the American Expeditionary Forces (AEF).
 Shortly afterwards, Doyen received a promotion to brigadier general.
 The 4th Marine Brigade was created with the arrival in France of the 6th Marine Regiment and the 6th Machine Gun Battalion, in addition to the 5th Marines, with Doyen being given command of the brigade towards the end of October 1917.
 The brigade eventually became part of the 2nd Division of the United States Army, which began to be formed at around the same time.
 A headquarters for the division began forming.
 Doyen, then the most senior officer present, assumed temporary command until the first week of November when Major General Omar Bundy, U.S. Army, took over, with Doyen reverting to control of the 4th Marine Brigade.
 Although brief, he was still the first marine officer to command a division.